 Cost: Get one rooted plant for about $10.

 Praised for its lovely fragrance, this hybrid lily is often used as cut flowers.
-Casablanca Lily is easy to grow, as long as it’s done in full sun or partial shade and well-drained soil, and blooms nightly in June and July.
-Keep an eye out for pests, such as lily leaf beetles and aphids, as well as the lily mosaic virus.
+Casablanca Lily is easy to grow, as long as it’s done in full sun or partial shade and well-drained soil.
+It has flowers that open at night in June and July.
+Keep an eye out for pests, such as lily leaf beetles and aphids, and the lily mosaic virus.

 USDA Hardiness Zones: 5 to 8

 Care: Low-maintenance and grown from perennial bulbs; mulch to maintain moisture.
 Plant in well-drained soil to avoid bulb rot.
 Deadhead blooms after flowering.

 Cost: A pack of bulbs can be purchased for $6.